jross765/gnucash-tools/README.md

 This module is a collection of various ready-to-use tools reading and manipulating GnuCash
 XML files.
-They are, of course, based on the module "Base", "API" and "Extensions", but *not* (technically) on "Examples".
+They are, of course, based on the modules

+* Base
+* API (Core)
+* API Specialized Entities
+* API Extensions,

+but *not* (technically) on "API Examples".

-You will notice that the tools partially pull on the examples in the "Examples" module, and thus we have a *logical* dependency here.
-Currently, there are many similarities between the two modules, but expect those two modules to deviate from one another in the course of the future releases to come.
+You will notice, however, that the tools partially pull on the examples in the module "API Examples", and thus we have a *logical* dependency here.
+In earlier versions, there were many similarities between the two modules, but they have deviated from one another since then (and will continue to do so in the course of the future releases to come).

 ## What is This Repo's Relationship with the Other Repos?